-Some of Foleon’s most important features are the ability to capture lead information through native forms and gating your publications with our lead generation feature.
+One of our favorite features is the ability to capture lead information through native forms and gate your publications with our lead generation form.

 With our Zapier integration, you can easily transfer any information acquired through Foleon to a wide variety of third-party platforms.

 In this article, we'll discuss what Zapier is and how you can connect to your Foleon account.

 - Possible use cases for Zapier with Foleon

 What is Zapier?

 Watch this video to get a grasp of what Zapier is and what you can use it for:

 In a nutshell, Zapier lets you push data from one app to another.
 In our particular case, it allows you to send information that you’ve acquired through Foleon forms to any of the 1,000+ other apps connected to Zapier.

 By using our Zapier integration you’ll no longer have to manually export Foleon form submissions and import them somewhere else.
 This whole process will be automated, leaving you more time to focus on other things!

 If you're new to Zapier, make sure you watch their videos from the Zapier University: